texadactyl/rpi_clock/README.md

 Will this work on a Pi Zero?
 Probably.
 Older Pi A or B?
 Probably.
 Please let me know if you do this.
 Thanks.

-Feel free to contact richard.elkins@gmail.com for inquiries and issues, especially if you find any bugs.
+Feel free to raise an issue for inquiries, especially if you find any bugs.
 I'll respond as soon as I can.

 Richard Elkins